vault27/Foundation/paloalto.md

 - You attach devices only to lower Device Groups, because Device can be attached only to one Device Group
 - You cannot override or change rules arrived from Panorama
 - If you create an address object on Panorama, you can disable override and make it shared: for other VSYSs and Device Groups
-- If you create an address on Panorama and do not use it in rules, it will be installed to device anywayt is enabled in Parent Group
+- If you create an address on Panorama and do not use it in rules, it will be installed to device anyway
-- If the same object is in Parent group, you cannot create it in Child group, override is required, if i
+- If the same object is in Parent group, you cannot create it in Child group, override is required
+- All device groups are members of shared group
+- 1024 device groups is maximum
+- We can assign a reference template to a device group to see zones and interface when we create rules in policy
+- When we create an object, we can make it Shared, it will be in Shared group and will be accessible for all device groups.
+We can also disable override for it, so lower hirerchy firewalls and groups will not be able to overrride it
+- Objects in Shared group never can be overrriden

 ### Licensing + Software Upgrades + Dynamic Updates